GhostWriters/DockSTARTer/docs/apps/tandoor.md

 ### Running with SWAG

 It is also highly recommended to serve media files with a web server.
 If you are already using SWAG you can use nginx to accomplish this.
-Set `GUNICORN_MEDIA` in `env_files/tandoor.env` to '0' and edit the docker-compose.override.yml similar to below.
+Set `GUNICORN_MEDIA` in `.env.app.tandoor` to '0' and edit the docker-compose.override.yml similar to below.

 ```yaml
 swag: